 Naturally, there are reasons above and beyond convenience and style to wear a turtleneck.
 Chief among those reasons is the fact that a turtleneck is one of the warmest pieces of clothing out there.

 The secret to its success is in the neck.
 The neck is one of the most vulnerable parts of the body to cold, so it seems strange that it often winds up exposed to the elements even as the rest of the anatomy is covered.
 And when the neck goes cold, it can have a chilling effect that spreads all the way down to your toes.

 Luckily, the turtleneck’s most iconic feature can act as a guard against the cold.
 By wrapping the neck in extra fabric, it ensures that it stays protected against chills and gusts.
-You can almost think of the body as a bottle of wine and the turtleneck as the cork on top, keeping the warmth bottled up.
+You can almost think of the body like a bottle of wine and the turtleneck as the cork on top, keeping the warmth bottled up.